steveeidemiller/sensor-ambient/README.md

 # Sensor: Ambient
-This ESP32-S3 project is designed to monitor ambient sound, light, and environmentals in areas such as attics, basements, garages, etc. It provides calibrated readings and can be integrated into various home automation platforms through MQTT.
+This ESP32-S3 project is designed to monitor ambient sound, light, and environmentals in areas such as attics, basements, garages, etc. It provides a rich data set of calibrated readings that can be integrated into various home automation platforms through MQTT.

 ## Features
 - Code is designed to be used with the Arduino IDE